Why I Won’t Play Into the Rescue vs Breeder Debate

 Rescuing a dog doesn’t make me a better owner, nor does it give me the right to judge anyone who hasn’t rescued a pet.

 Recently a popular dog site (rhymes with WifeWithPogs) took a rather bold stance against breeders stating that they all need to end, and a few years ago I might have been right on board with that sentiment.
 But I’ve learned a lot since this blog began, and I’ve learned not to immediately have a “that’s just wrong” reaction to the word breeder.
-Yes there are a lot of bad breeders out there, but there’s also a lot of people out there who truly love their breed.
+Yes there are a lot of bad breeders out there, but there’s also a lot of breeders who do it out of love and dedication to a specific breed.

 There Are Good Breeders Out There